 Bottom of the pan

 An induction pan must have a flat and thick bottom.
 This ensures that the heat is evenly distributed in the pan.
 The thicker the bottom, the better the quality.
-At Cook and Pan, for example, all bases are extremely thick, making them ideal for induction cooking.
-Do you have a pan with a convex (curved) bottom, or a bottom that is too thin?
+At Cook and Pan, for example, all bottoms are extremely thick, making them ideal for induction cooking.
+Do you have a pan with a convex (warped) bottom, or a bottom that is too thin?
 Unfortunately, these are not suitable for induction cooking.

 The size of the pan